 Required curriculum areas include patient assessment and diagnosis, planning and providing comprehensive multidisciplinary health care, obtaining informed consent, promoting oral and systemic health and disease prevention, sedation, pain and anxiety control, restoration of teeth, replacement of teeth using fixed and removable appliances, periodontal therapy and pulpal therapy, hard and soft tissue surgery, treatment of dental and medical emergencies, and medical risk assessment.

 - Impromptu discussion;

 - IV sedation, elective.

 There are four rotations throughout the year, all of which occur at St. Joseph’s University Medical Center:

 - Medicine 2 weeks

 - Emergency Medicine 2 weeks

 Teaching is ongoing in the operating room, the clinic and on rounds each day.
 The rationale for medical and surgical decisions is routinely discussed and an open exchange of ideas is encouraged.
 Scholarly activity is required, and mentorship is provided by faculty.

-Research and/or scholarly activity is required as a group project and is expected to present annually at the St. Joseph’s Regional Medical Center Research Day, which is usually held in May.
+Research and/or scholarly activity is required as a group project and is expected to present annually at the St. Joseph’s University Medical Center Research Day, which is usually held in May.